Need a savoury snack idea? Whether you're looking for a fun appetizer or munchies for game day, this easy low FODMAP snack mix has you covered!

 - Combine the butter, brown sugar, Worchestershire sauce, chili powder, salt and cayenne pepper in a small microwave-safe bowl.
 Microwave on high in short bursts until the butter has melted, gently stirring in-between bursts to combine the ingredients.

 - Pour the butter mixture over the cereal mixture and toss to coat everything evenly in butter.
 Then spread the mixture over the prepared baking sheets.

 - Bake until the butter mixture has dried (about an hour).
-Shake the trays every 15 minutes to make sure the sugar doesn’t burn, and switch the trays on the racks around the 30-minute mark.
+Shake the trays every 15 minutes to make sure the sugar doesn't burn, and switch the trays on the racks around the 30-minute mark.
 Once the snack mix is finished baking, stir in the corn chips and serve.

 Recommended low FODMAP serving – 1 cup per sitting.

 - Cook Time: 60

 - Cuisine: american

 - Sugar: 5 g